eduardaalvess/eduardaalvess/README.md

 💛 I really love cats 🐱, books 📚 and Beyoncé 🎤

+🪐 I love read about space, I'm a big fan of Neil deGrasse Tyson 🔭

 🍭 Fun fact: I spend all day listening to rain sounds on Spotify.

 ### Skills⚡️